sinpwnzorz/Davinci/README.md

-# Digital Analog Virtual Independent Networked Computational Interface (Name may change)
+# Digital Analog Virtual Independent Networked Computational Interface - D.A.V.I.N.C.I.
 This project features a multifaceted bridge between nearly any device you've ever spoken to any any button you've ever pressed, ambitious sure, but achievable none the less.
 The project is currently in it's home in a Raspberry Pi 4 though may work it's way into a different platform.

 ## Motivation
 The inspiration for this project comes from always needing another hand working on my projects.
 I can only ask for so many favors back to back from my better half before getting the stink eye, so I'm making this helper that is always ready, waiting, happy, and excited to help.
 At it's core is the 100% offline speech recognition software, currently Mozilla's DeepSpeech written in Python3 to offer the modern services all the other online home assistants have.
-However it's destiny is to be the brains behind a 6-axis robotic arm to help me out around the shop.
+However it's destiny is to Phase 1 of the Phase 2 project as the brains behind a 6-axis UR arm to help me out around the shop.
 Remember when Tony gets sprayed with a fire extinguisher?
 Yeah, like that one.
 We have roombas, and lawn..bas?
 Why not a shopba?
+Or everythinba?

 ## Top level features
 I'm going to attempt (at least for now) to have these lists correspond to the code ending with line #...ish